 Approach your opponent from behind for the best results.
 To execute this properly, put your left or right arm over the opponent’s neck and press down the arm around the neck with your opposite arm, so it is challenging to escape.
 This technique helps neutralize the opponent.

 Krav Maga is a great street fighting technique for defending yourself against attacks.
-Make sure you follow all the principles.
+Make sure you follow all the principles as a new Krav Maga student.

 The basic principles of Krav Maga include staying calm, avoiding getting injured, and being aware of your surroundings to increase your odds of winning.